WHAT MAKES MY HEART SING?

-During my homeschooling days of teaching my three boys for 15 years, I discovered that two of them were experiencing some learning difficulties.
+During my homeschooling days of teaching our three sons, I discovered that two of them were experiencing learning difficulties.
 So I went back to studying and completed a remedial teachers training for special needs (dyslexia, ADHD, ADD) and helped other children in the community with learning challenges.
-My boys who are now 19, 21 and 23 years, have all completed their "high school education" and I have prepared them for college and beyond.
-So essentially I have experience and skills from preschool to elementary school to high school to college.
-I have taught teen workshops on life skills, study skills, business and entrepreneurial skills, technology safety and apologetics.
+Our young adult sons are all over 21 now, and I prepared them for college and beyond.
+I have experience and skills from preschool to elementary school to high school to college.
+I have taught high school workshops on life skills, study skills, business and entrepreneurial skills, technology safety and apologetics.

-Besides having a degree in Food Service Management and having worked in the hospitality industry for six years and owned my own catering company, I realize that my personal experience with remedial teaching, homeschooling, catering, running my own business, marketing and sales, being a mum, mentor, tutor, adviser, speaker, coach and coming alongside my own adult children has given me the tools and skills necessary to support other families and young adults so that families can enjoy more connection during these challenging times in life.
+Besides having a degree in Food Service Management and having worked in the hospitality industry for six years and owned my own catering company, I realize that my personal experience with remedial teaching, home education, catering, running my own business, marketing and sales, being a mum, mentor, tutor, adviser, speaker, coach and coming alongside my own children has given me the tools and skills necessary to support other families and young adults.

 I also enjoy keeping myself fit and healthy and I have run many marathons, including the comrades ultra-marathon (91 km race in South Africa), and participated in many canoe marathons including the Duzi marathon in South Africa.
 This is a 3 day canoe race where in some places you need to run with your boat on your shoulders and in some parts this portage could be as long as 15 km, depending on the water level.
 In the past, I have also enjoyed taking part in a few triathlons and given spin classes at a local gym.
 Apart from sport, I enjoy researching health and natural medicine alternatives like homeopathy and essential oils.

-I am a certified academic life coach having completed my training with Coach training edu that is certified with the international coach federation - the gold standard that oversees coaching programs in maintaining high standards set by the ICF.
-So the standards that I adhere to are according to the ICF through Coach training edu.
+I am a certified career coach, academic life coach, parent coach and an ACC ICF coach.
+The international coach federation is the gold standard for coaching that oversees coaching programs in maintaining high standards set by the ICF organization.

-This academic life coaching program offers students an opportunity to discover who they are, where they want to go, and improve self-esteem as they learn more about themselves and apply new techniques as they learn over 32 different life skill tools that can be applied to every area of their lives and into their future.
-John A Williams is the developer of the program and his results over the years have been proven to work.
+Academic life coaching offers students an opportunity to discover who they are, where they want to go, and improve self-confidence as they learn more about themselves and apply new techniques, learning over 32 different life skill tools and applying these in every area of their lives.
+John A Williams is the developer of the academic life coaching program and his results over the years have been proven to work.
 Learn more here.

-Go here to learn more about the academic program I use for high school students and young adults.
+Go here to learn more about coaching high school students and young adults.